Danish-Belal/praella_task_management_system/README.md

 - Secure authentication with role-based token handling
 - Frontend structure with reusable and modular components
 - Neatly managed forms, validations, and UI feedback (toast)
+- attaching files on aws s3 bucket and retriving it.

 ---

 ### ❌ What Could Be Improved

+- Multiple users can be assigned a single project to work together.
 - Didn’t implement CI/CD pipelines or custom domain setup
 - Self-hosted deployment flow (with own infrastructure) was not completed

 ✅ Note: File upload to **AWS S3** is already implemented and tested successfully.